5 Artful Ways To Keep a Conversation Going

 It's common to wonder how this person will react to a question or a story, so you may hold back or be less of yourself so you don't give the wrong impression or unintentionally offend.

-To keep a conversation flowing, don't filter your true personality.
-Just be yourself, and ask the questions that come to mind or say what you are thinking (within reason!).
+To make conversation continue to flow, don't filter your true personality.
+Just be yourself, and ask good questions that come to mind or say what you are thinking (within reason!).

-The best way to practice this is by being authentic and open with people who you already know.
+The best way to practice making conversations last is by being authentic and open with people who you already know.

 Maybe you are with a friend or a co-worker who you don't know on a deep level, but you have crossed paths with him or her several times.

-Take the opportunity to step out of your comfort zone a little and bring up some topics you normally wouldn't discuss.
-Or ask a question that is a bit more personal or probing.
+Take the opportunity to step out of your comfort zone a little and talk about some topics you normally wouldn't discuss.
+Or ask a deeper question that is a bit more personal or probing.

-You can generally tell from someone's demeanor whether or not they welcome more intimate conversation.
+You can generally tell from someone's body language whether or not they welcome more intimate conversation.

 It’s refreshing to realize that you can say or ask whatever is on your mind without the fear of being judged.